 As identified experts in vendor tools and technologies, certified professionals often gain access to additional technical information, training and software that is not freely available to the general public.
 This permits them to develop a more comprehensive view of product and technology internals, behaviors, benefits and limitations.

 Perhaps most importantly, VARs or service providers that join premium partner programs generally reserved for organizations with certified members on staff also accrue tangible benefits.
-These include early access to information about vendor promotions and sales campaigns, lead sharing from advertising, trade shows, promotions and other outreach
+These include early access to information about vendor promotions and sales campaigns, lead sharing from advertising, trade shows, promotions and other outreach programs, and sales or service referrals that vendors typically reserve for their strongest and most capable supporters.

 Employees like certifications because they improve their skills, knowledge and general employability.
 Employers -- including VARs and service providers -- like them because they provide excellent ways to leverage their vendor and partner contacts and relationships, and they provide tangible yardsticks against which to assess employee skills and knowledge.
 Vendors like certifications because they help to reduce direct support costs and provide them with skilled and capable advocates and allies out in the field.
 That's what makes IT certification a win-win proposition for VARs and service providers.